Feature request #1943

 Not sure where the problem may reside, if in the plugin or in the projection component.

-#4 Updated by cmoe - almost 10 years ago
+#4 Updated by cmoe - over 14 years ago

 The problem I see is, that ogr always strips out the towgs84 parameter when creating a shapefile.
 See also #2123.

 The problem is the call of ogr in the constructor of QgsVectorFileWriter.
 But the "wrong" or, as ogr it calls, esri style like prj file may be overwritten by qgis.
 That's what already is done in the QgsVectorFileWriter::writeAsShapefile.

 I wrote a little patch to do that, please have a look at it, and, if appropriate, apply it.